Which is pretty much how I interpreted the Announcement. I think it gets more sticky the more you take Rewards out of the ascension.

 How so?

 I've already explained my view on it.
 First off, you want to reward Wins, and that should be the majority of Rewards in a competition.
 It really shouldn't be more advantageous to just play and lose, as opposed to play and win.
+Secondly, you don't want a system that makes it just as advantageous to camp out in the VT as trying.

 What's the sense of having the competition (VT) containing a Tiered system if you're going to tie the Rewards into Objectives?
 Essentially what you're doing by that is discounting the fact that you need consecutive Wins to advance.
 Even if you lose your Streak, you still gain Rewards.
+If this is some small additive, that would be somewhat benign, sure.
+If you're talking about allocating the Rewards in the VT Tiers for this, all that's doing is redesigning the actual competition because people don't like losing.

 I think it’s been fairly well articulated that the psychological impact of continually losing (or at least splitting wins and losses so not progressing) cannot be overstated.
 Not progressing, can lead to the point of learned helplessness.
 Doesn’t matter what the player does, if they can’t win, can’t get rewards why bother playing.
 If too many people stop playing it erodes the game mode for those that do play.
 Dr Zola often describes a situation of waiting several minutes for every match which would be disastrous for the longevity of the mode.